lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Augmentation_

 **lmf**{: style="color: blue"} carries out augmentation in a manner different than standard augmented wave methods.
-It somewhat resembles the PAW method, though in the limit of large angular momentum cutoff it has exactly the same behavior that standard augmented-wave methods do.
+It somewhat resembles the PAW method, though in the limit of large angular momentum cutoff it has exactly the same behaviour that standard augmented-wave methods do.
 The advantage to the current scheme is that it converges more rapidly with angular momentum cutoff.